edumco/jenkins-examples/docs/docker-installation/readme.md

 ## Use volumes

-Containers are disposeble so to keep data you should create a volume to replace your `jenkins_home` folder where all your data resides.
+Containers are disposable so to keep data you should create a volume to replace your `jenkins_home` folder where all your data resides.

 This can be done on command line with the `-v` flag